thegetty/quire-docs/content/documentation/github.md

 ### Submit a Pull Request & Merge Changes

-Once you have pushed your changes you will be promoted to submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
-This is a request for your collaborators to review and comment on changes before incorporating them into the main project.
-Once approved, you can [merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request#about-pull-request-merges), or incorporate, these changes into the master version of your project.
+Once you have pushed the changes on your branch you will be promoted to submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+This is a request for your collaborators to review and comment on changes.
+Once approved, you can [merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request#about-pull-request-merges) these changes into the master version of your project.

 ## Manage Third Party Assets with GitHub

-If you plan to make your repository visibile to the public at some point, we highly recommend not committing third-party licensed assets into it, as this can expose those assets to easy, unlicensed use by other people.
+If you plan to make your repository visible to the public at some point, we highly recommend not committing third-party licensed assets into it, as this can expose those assets to easy, unlicensed use by other people.
 We recommend putting these images in a secondary repository that always remains private but can be connected to the main repo through a [git submodule](https://github.blog/2016-02-01-working-with-submodules/).

 [[Is there more info we can add about this?]]